 2. Cheap movie nights at Cinema Nova and Kino

-4. Tuesday and Thursday night burlesque and comedy at Speakeasy HQ
+4. Tuesday and Thursday night burlesque and vaudeville at Speakeasy HQ

 5. $6 pizzas at El Coco and Bangkok Noodle soups at Soi 38